Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 #### Responses

 ##### `200 OK`

 The privilege level change was successful.

 ##### `400 Bad Request`

 The requested user already has the given privilege level.

 ##### `400 Bad Request`

 There is no user associated with the given email.

 ##### `400 BAD REQUEST`

 If the request was malformed.

 ##### `401 Unauthorized`

 The password does not match the calling user's current password.

 ##### `401 Unauthorized`

 The user does not have a high enough privilege level to change the given users privilege level.

+- An 'ADMIN' user tries to change the privilege level of a 'SUPER_ADMIN'
+- An 'ADMIN' user tries to give another user 'SUPER_ADMIN' privilege

 ## Map Router